thomaseleff/pytensils/README.md

 ```

 ### Initialize an instance of the logging-handler
-The `logging.Handler(path: str, file_name: str = 'python.log', description: str = 'Environment information summary.', metadata: dict, create: bool, debug_console: bool )` constructor initializes an instance of the logging `class` and validates that `path` exists.
+The `logging.Handler(path: str, file_name: str = 'python.log', description: str = 'Environment information summary.', metadata: dict, create: bool = True, debug_console: bool = False)` constructor initializes an instance of the logging `class` and validates that `path` exists.
 The constructor also validates that `file_name` exists when `create=False`.
 Should the `path` not exist, the constructor raises an `OSError`.
 Should the `file_name` not exist, the constructor raises a `FileNotFoundError`.

 **Advanced parameters**

 - The parameter `create` can be set to `False` to initialize an instance of the `class` without creating the `.log` file.
 The `create` parameter is useful so that multiple Python processes can write to the same user-log without overwriting the `.log` file.
+- The parameter `debug_console` can be set to `True` to force outputting all content to the output console, in addition to the user-log.

 ``` python
 import os